 If you’re all business and don’t feel the need to decorate every square inch of your planner, the Flagship Collection is for you.
-These daily pages run from 5am-9pm.
-Each day has a space for to-dos, gratitude, your top 3 to-dos, notes, and more.
+These daily pages run from 5am–9pm.
+Each day has a space for to-do lists, gratitude messages, your top 3 things, notes, and more.
+It even has an hour by hour schedule.
 The Flagship collection is available in beginning and mid-year editions, each running 12 months.

 If you’re feeling the need for a bit more organization in your life, there are also a plethora of free printables available.
 These include bucket lists, notes, organizing your week, gratitude journals, food and exercise logs, and much more.

-The Academic Daily Planner comes in hard or soft cover, and a choice between a normal academic planner or a vision planner.
-The vision planner is organized to help you set and work towards your goals.
-The academic year planner also has spaces for your goals, to-dos, and a fun list of reasons for a party.
+The Academic Daily Planner comes in hard or softcover, and a choice between a normal academic planner or a vision planner.
+The vision planner is organized to help you set and work towards your personal life goals.
+The academic year planner also has spaces for your goals, to-dos, and a fun list of reasons for a party, all while staying focused.

-I’ll leave you with a few of my favorite planner accessories:
+Here a few of my favorite student planner accessories:

 - Pilot G2 pens

 - Post-it multi-colored sticky notes (1.5″ x 2″ size)